matryx/nanome-docs/docs/navigating.md

 ## Environment Navigation

+In addition to physically moving around in VR, users can teleport around the environment by pointing to a spot on the floor and clicking and holding with their index finger.

 ### Environment Scaling

+Insert gif from here: https://drive.google.com/open?id=17TpEfb9JldQxxHrIHPKqFmHDolhftDVV

+In order to scale the environment or molecular structures, press down on the middle finger 'grip' button on each controller.
+Then bring the controllers together to scale the environment down, apart to scale the environment up.

+### Structure Grabbing & Moving

+Insert gif from here: https://drive.google.com/open?id=1cPu_vQHZ37ujJVWjv8LxPBT-qMDDHqeV

+In order to grab a structure, reach out and press the middle finger 'grip' button on one of the left or right controllers.
+Users can also grab structures from afar by pointing their ray/laser then pressing the 'grip' button.

+Insert yet to be captured gif of push/pulling structure here.

+Once the structure is grabbed, users can use the joystick or touchpad of their controllers to move the structure closer or further away from them.

 ### Entry Menu Grabbing & Scaling

+Insert gifs from here: https://drive.google.com/open?id=1RSWEm6qcZUeXlG9I6cWhBKmmI3CXpmQv

 ## Entry Menus Navigation

 ![](/assets/navigating-page/Entry-MenusNavigation.jpg)

+From the Entry Menu, the Load, Plugin, Display, Color, modify, Select, and Macro Menus can be displayed.

 ### Entry List

 ![](/assets/navigating-page/Entry.jpg)

+The Entry List is a list of all of the structures that have been loaded into the environment.

 #### Hierarchy Buttons

 ![](/assets/navigating-page/Entry-Hierarchy.jpg)
 ![](/assets/navigating-page/Entry-List.jpg)

+Hierachy buttons can be used to navigate the sturcture's substructures such as chains and residues.

 #### Different Viewing Modes (Small, Medium, Large)